meilisearch/specifications/text/0039-_formatted-field-behavior.md

 }
 ```

-✅ Stay consistent with the fact that `attributesToRetrieve` are set in `_formatted` result but do not need to be necessary computed for highlighting and cropping until they are declared in `attributesToHighlight` and `attributesToCrop`.
+✅ Stay consistent with the fact that every `attributesToRetrieve` are set in `_formatted` result but do not need to be necessary computed for highlighting and cropping until they are declared in `attributesToHighlight` and `attributesToCrop`.

 Given these search parameters:
 ```